-Math can be fun even on Valentine’s Day when you do your math using conversation heart manipulatives!
+Math can be fun even on Valentine’s Day when you do your STEM activities and math using conversation heart manipulatives!
 Valentine’s Day math is so sweet!

 We always buy conversation hearts around Valentine’s Day, but to be honest, we don’t really like to eat them as candy.
 We’re not huge fans of the chalky, powdery texture and bland flavor.
 But you can’t have Valentine’s Day without conversation hearts!
 So, what can you do with them?
 Use them as math manipulatives, of course!